jostmey/DeepNeuralClassifier/README.md

 ###### Regularization

-The neural network contains nearly a million parameters making in prone to overfitting.
+The neural network contains nearly a million parameters making it prone to overfitt on small datasets.
 Dropout is a powerful method for regularization [4].
 At each iteration, neurons are removed from the neural network with a probability of 50%.
 The thinned out neural network is then trained using backpropagation.
 During the next iteration, all the neurons are restored and the dropout procedure is repeated to thin out a different set of neurons.
 The neural network effectively learns how to correctly classify the data with approximately half of the neurons missing.
 Once training is complete, the weights are scaled back by 50% so that all the neurons can be used at the same time.
 The dropout procedure is equivalent to averaging together an exponential number of models together using the geometric mean.

 Normally the training data should be split into a training and validation set.
 Multiple versions of the model are then trained each using different values for the learning rate, momentum factor, dropout probability, and number of updates.
 The model that scores the highest on the validation set is then used on the test data.
 The use of a validation set means that the test data is never seen while selecting the best model, which means we do not cheat to get the best model.
 However, no validation set is used in this example because the model was never refined--only one version of the model was trained.
 The model was then tested directly on the test data.